mammaddrik/Melodpy/README.md

 </p>

 # Melodpy
-Melodpy is a lightweight desktop music player built with Python, Tkinter, and pygame.
-It focuses on simplicity, local music libraries, and a clean user experience.
+Melodpy is a lightweight and user-friendly desktop music player developed using Python, Tkinter, and pygame.
+Designed with simplicity in mind, it allows users to effortlessly manage and play their local music libraries.
+With a clean and intuitive interface, Melodpy provides a smooth listening experience while keeping resource usage minimal.
+Perfect for anyone who wants a fast, reliable, and distraction-free music player on their computer.

 <p align="center">
     <img src="https://i.postimg.cc/HxZLqPpf/musicplayer.png" alt="Music Player">